andrewstiefel/buttondown-netlify-function/README.md

 # buttondown-netlify-function
 This is a demo of a simple, custom newsletter subscription form built with Netlify Functions and the Buttondown API.
-It includes a serverless function, a basic HTML form to collect email submissions, and a minimal landing page.
+It includes a serverless function, a basic HTML form, and a minimal landing page.

-**View this demo site:** [https://buttondown-netlify-functions-demo.netlify.app](https://buttondown-netlify-functions-demo.netlify.app)
+**View the demo site:** [https://buttondown-netlify-functions-demo.netlify.app](https://buttondown-netlify-functions-demo.netlify.app)

 ## Deploy to Netlify
 Deploy your own version of this example site, by clicking the Deploy to Netlify Button below.
 This will automatically: